 Where to start

 If your reading was 0.15 or higher, the analysis is different from a borderline case, and the defenses are specific to the chemistry and the testing.
-You can run your situation through the free written case analysis below, or call me directly.
+You can run your situation through the free written case analysis below, or call me directly at (888) 271-6644.
+I answer my own phone, 24/7.
 It may also help to read about the rising blood alcohol defense and calibration problems with testing devices.